Articles in this section

 adaptive21.png

-For the fourth action, we want to input another command code.
-Using the cheat sheet, we know that the code for the Print Invoice & Label command is "sh0003".
-Select the fourth tile, again clicking outside of the inner rectangle so that the tile is highlighted in blue.
-Use the central dropdown menu to select Text Entry, then input "sh0003" in the field that appears below.
-Click the Insert button when you are finished.
+For the fourth action, input another command code.
+The code for Print Invoice & Label is "sh0003".
+Select the fourth tile by clicking outside the inner rectangle to highlight it in blue.
+Choose Text Entry from the dropdown and input "sh0003".
+Click Insert when finished.

 adaptive22.png